Competitive Bidding Procedure

 Presentation to City Commission

 All sealed competitive solicitations (IFBs, RFPs, & RFQs in excess of $25,000) shall be presented to the City Commission for their consideration prior to advertisement.

 Advertisement for Bids Required

-Notice of the competitive bid shall be advertised in accordance with the requirements of the Florida Statutes, as may be amended from time to time.
-All of the City’s formal solicitation notices shall be publicly advertised at least once in a newspaper of general circulation and on the City’ website, and on BidSync.
+Notice of the sealed competitive solicitation shall be advertised in accordance with the requirements of the Florida Statutes, as may be amended from time to time.
+Formal solicitation notices shall be publicly advertised at least once in a newspaper of general circulation and on the City’ website, and on BidSync.
 Vendors registered on BidSync shall be able to download solicitations directly from the website and shall automatically receive notifications for solicitations that they are registered for.

 Sureties on Performance

-Pursuant to F.S. § 255.05, for all competitive solicitations for the construction of a public building or public work in excess of $200,000 the chief procurement officer or appropriate staff person shall include as a requirement of such advertised bids a performance bond in the total contract amount.
-The chief procurement officer, in his or her discretion, may require such performance bonds for bids seeking commodities or services in an amount of $200,000 or less.
+Pursuant to F.S. § 255.05, for all competitive solicitations for the construction of a public building or public work in excess of $200,000 the Chief Procurement Officer or appropriate staff person shall include as a requirement of such advertised bids a payment and performance bond in the total contract amount.
+The Chief Procurement Officer, in his or her discretion, may require such payment and performance bonds for bids seeking commodities or services in an amount of $200,000 or less.
 The City Manager shall have the discretion to waive the performance bond requirement in the event of an undue hardship or emergency.
 Pursuant to F.S. § 255.05, the city shall not require a contractor to secure a surety bond from a specific agent or bonding company.
 The requirements of the bonding company such as ratings, shall be determined by the city’s Risk Manager or designee.

-Written addenda will be issued when changes, clarification or amendments to the invitation for bids are deemed necessary.
+Written addenda will be issued when changes, clarification or amendments to the sealed competitive solicitations are deemed necessary.

 Bid Opening Procedure